commercialhaskell/stack/README.md

 today, it will build tomorrow.

-stack is a full stack tool, capable of installing the appropriate version of GHC for you automatically and downloading an installing your upstream library dependencies into shared package databases (to minimize compilation time).
+stack is a full stack tool, capable of installing the appropriate version of GHC for you automatically and building and registering your upstream library dependencies into shared package databases (to minimize compilation time).
 It will intelligently recompile your libraries as necessary to enable profiling support, and give helpful error messages and advice for fixing your project.